vitessio/website/content/en/docs/15.0/user-guides/configuration-advanced/region-sharding.md

 ## Aliases

-For ease-of-use, Vitess provides aliases for `mysql` and `vtctlclient`.
+For ease-of-use, Vitess provides aliases for `mysql`, `vtctlclient`, and `vtctldclient`.
 These are automatically created when you start the cluster.
 ```bash
 source ./env.sh
 ```

 Setting up aliases changes `mysql` to always connect to Vitess for your current session.
-To revert this, type `unalias mysql && unalias vtctlclient` or close your session.
+To revert this, type `unalias mysql && unalias vtctlclient && unalias vtctldclient` or close your session.

 ## Connect to your cluster